-A research team from Auckland University of Technology (New Zealand), University of East Anglia (UK), and University of Greenwich (UK) are currently analysing data from Phone Free Day 2021 participants.
-Results will be shared when available.
+We are happy to be collaborating with a research team from Auckland University of Technology (New Zealand), University of East Anglia (UK), and University of Greenwich (UK).
+The team is currently analysing data from Phone Free Day 2021 participants and results will be shared when available.

-In the study “Digital well-being – Exploring the effects of mindful phone usage", the team are exploring how the interventions of Phone Free Day affect participants’ emotional state as a proxy for well-being, social relationships and productivity and efficiency with regards to work and personal tasks.
+In the study “Digital well-being – Exploring the effects of mindful phone usage", the team is exploring how the interventions of Phone Free Day affect participants’ emotional state as a proxy for well-being, social relationships and productivity and efficiency with regards to work and personal tasks.

 Background to study